mui/material-ui/docs/data/joy/components/input/input.md

 [react-number-format](https://github.com/s-yadav/react-number-format) provides the `NumericFormat` component for enforcing text formatting that follows a specific number or string pattern.

 {{"demo": "InputReactNumberFormat.js"}}

-## CSS variables playground

-Play around with the CSS variables available to the Input component to see how the design changes.
-You can use these to customize the component with both the `sx` prop and the theme.

-{{"demo": "InputVariables.js", "hideToolbar": true, "bg": "gradient"}}

 ## Accessibility